Amable-Valdes/Landmark-Recognition-with-Keras/README.md

 I proposed it to one of my teachers and that is how i have end up doing this proyect.

 ## The Neural Network
-Actually, the Neural Network works... badly.

-It only has a 25% of accuracy and has overfitting.

-And it has other problems i will solve in the future...
-But i think i will finish it in time.
+45% accuracy

+Every day better.

+In this last commit i have use small images (96x54, in last experiments i used ~200x~130) and i have change the prediction code.
+With this i have now a better accuracy, and i will upload a video in next commit with Dynamic tests.
+But for now i can only update several files.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.